 The addition of the balance spring to the balance wheel around 1657 by Robert Hooke and Christiaan Huygens greatly increased the accuracy of portable timepieces, transforming early pocket watches from expensive novelties to useful timekeepers.

-wikipedia’s editors give Mr. Hooke and Mr. Huygens equal credit for inventing the hairspring.
+wikipedia’s editors give Mr. Hooke and Mr. Huygens equal credit for inventing the hairspring (initially a straight design, evolving into a spiral).
 Wrong answer.
 That argument’s been settled, as you will see.
 It’s what you don’t read at Mr. Hooke’s bio page that makes all the difference.

 The first man to visualize a microorganism, build the earliest Gregorian telescope (above), infer a wave theory of light, argue that geology elevated fossils to the surface and more was no charmer.
 In fact, Sir Robert Hook’s horological legacy was ruined by the simple fact that the Brit was a royal pain-in-the-ass.